norcalbiostat/MATH315/hw/activity_samp_dist.md

 * Each group of assigns one person to be a _roller_, one a _recorder_, and a _plotter_.
 * Get a blank plot from Dr. D. and the number of dice specified in the top right of the page.
-* The recorder logs into Google drive and opens the designated spreadsheet and identifies the group they are working in.
+* The recorder logs into Google drive and opens the spreadsheet in the `07 Foundations for Inference/Simulation` folder in Google Drive.
+Identifies the group they are working in.

 ## Phase 1: Create a random sample of $x$'s